Best Of16 min read

 Detailed Feature Comparison Matrix

-Here's how these tools stack up across the features that matter most for freelancers:
+Here's how these tools compare across features that matter most for freelancers:

 Feature Todoist Trello ClickUp Notion Asana nTask Basecamp Airtable